U.S., Chinese military planes in 'unsafe' encounter over disputed South China Sea | The Japan Times

 The incident is likely to be seen in Washington as a test of the new administration’s mettle.

-It comes after Trump expressed a desire for a “constructive relationship” in a letter to Chinese President Xi Jinping on Wednesday.
-The two leaders have not spoken directly since Trump’s inauguration, a move some said may have been intentional.
+It came just days ahead of the first phone call between Trump and Chinese President Xi Jinping since the U.S. leader’s inauguration on Jan.
+20. Trump had spoken with more than a dozen world leaders before his call with Xi late Thursday, a move some observers said was intentional.

+It was not known if the two discussed the South China Sea issue.

-How Trump will tackle the South China Sea issue remains unknown, though the prospect of a military confrontation over the disputed waters has been raised by Trump’s chief strategist, Steve Bannon.
+How Trump will tackle it remains unknown, though the prospect of a military confrontation over the disputed waters has been raised by Trump’s chief strategist, Steve Bannon.

 Bannon said last year that he envisioned the possibility of a U.S.-China war over the strategic waterway within five to 10 years.